A. Objectives of the Post-Visit Process

 Please Note: ABET will publish a list of accredited programs.
 The listing will not include comments on individual programs or any indication of the length of the accreditation.

 J. Edit Exercise

 Are you ready to apply your newly gained knowledge to drafting statements?
 The link below takes you to a statement that represents potential findings as described in a PEV exit statement of a General Review.
 Your task is to edit each finding statement for inclusion in a Draft Statement and submit it for evaluation by a reviewer from your commission executive committee.
 The reviewer will evaluate the statement against the Statement Rubric.

 You will find the Team Chair Draft Statement Editing Exercise here.

 For each finding, review the criterion citation, level of compliance and use of proper draft statement formatting.
 Identify issues (if any) with the finding statement and edit the statement to conform to proper ABET format.
-Post your edited statement of all three findings on the ABET Secure Training Website no later than June 1, 2016.
+If the language in the statement does not match the shortcoming level, change the language to match the shortcoming level, not vice versa.
+Post your edited statement of all three findings on the ABET Secure Training Website no later than June 1, 2017.

 Please post the document as a Word file so that the reviewer can add suggestions for improvement.
 For instructions on how to post the edited statement, see The New Team Chair Training User Guide.
 The reviewer will post their evaluation of your statement in the same location.
 You will receive an email when the reviewer has posted the evaluation of your statement.

-If you are a new EAC Team Chair post your result to the website AND email a copy to the Editor 1 that you were assigned to via email from John Orr.
+If you are a new EAC Team Chair post your result to the website AND email a copy to the Editor 1 to whom you were assigned.
 That person will edit your statement using MS Word’s Track Changes feature, and will also add any comments at the bottom of your document.
 The Editor 1 will then forward the document to Editor 2 who will review the result and perform any further editing.
 He/she will also add any comments.

 K. Summary of Module 5